ubsicap/usfm/master/_sources/about/index.rst.txt

 In March 2002 a working group was established within the `United Bible Societies <http://unitedbiblesocieties.org>`_ with the mandate of producing a unified specification for SFM use across 4 UBS areas.

 Ideally an SFM standard would seek to identify and mark all common scriptural element types, and avoid markup primarily for formatting (presentation) information.
 USFM has attempted to unify a long history of SFM scripture markup implementations, some of which were more or less strict in their tolerance for format-oriented markers.
-USFM development focuseed primarily on unification, not new markup creation.
+USFM development focused primarily on unification, not new markup creation.
 Practically speaking, this means is that USFM inherits support for both the positive, and some negative, aspects of pre-existing SFM marker use.

 .. _about_usfm_unification:
 .. index:: USFM; unification notes